 I’ll show you what I mean.
 Let’s start by finding a post that’s ranking highly right now in Google for the keyword “email list monetization”:

 The first organic listing is a post from GetResponse.
-Yes, this post is useful and has value because of the GetResponse brand and domain authority.
-But I can improve on that post.
-And GetResponse accepts guest posts, which makes it a lot easier to get published on their blog.
+Yes, this post is useful and has value, perhaps largely because of the GetResponse brand and domain authority.
+But, I can improve on that post.
+GetResponse accepts guest posts, which makes it a lot easier to get published on their blog.

 Since their title is: